MikhailShi/qiwi/README.md

-# qiwi
+# QIWI
-An implementation of qiwi.com p2p API
+Brief implementation of https://p2p.qiwi.com API.

+p2p Secret Key is needed to run this module.